Devils putting goaltender Schneider on waivers

 For the past three years, however, his playing time has gone steadily down.
 He appeared in only six games this season, going 0-4-1 with a 4.59 GAA and .852 save percentage.
 MacKenzie Blackwood, 22, has become New Jersey's primary backstop, but he isn't playing as well as he did in his rookie season last year -- posting a 2.79 GAA and .904 save percentage.

-Schneider is unlikely to be picked up by another team, given his $6 million cap hit and two more years left on his contract after this season.
+Schneider is unlikely to be picked up by another team, given his $6 million salary-cap hit and two years left on his contract after this season.

 Despite entering the season with high hopes after drafting Jack Hughes No. 1 overall and getting a healthy Taylor Hall back, the Devils are only 7-8-4 -- good for sixth in the Metropolitan Division.